rikkimongoose/wiregock-app/README.md

 * **request.bodyAsBase64** - The Base64 representation of the request body.

 ## Changelog
+### v1.2.0
+* add support for HTTPS server
+* add support for hot reload of mock files

 ### v1.0.0
 * refactoring
 * **matchesJsonPath** JSON path implemented